buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.3.4 =
-* Profiles - Fixed Profile Type filter not working when any Profile Type is hidden
+* Profiles - Fixed 'Profile Type' filter not working when any Profile Type is hidden
 * Widgets - Improved formatting structure of activities in 'Latest Activities' widget
+* Tools - New 'Repair Community' tool for running 'Update activity favorites data'
+* Performance - Optimized code when activating plugin on site with 60,000 or more users
 * Translations - Updated German (formal) language files

 = 1.3.3 =